Liquidity Checker API Reference

 qty_traded |

-Quantity already executed (in millions) |
+Quantity already executed (base currency units) |

 ticket_count |